tvanreenen/obsidian-api/README.md

 # Obsidian API

-A personal RESTful API for managing markdown files and folders in your [Obsidian](https://obsidian.md/) vault.
+A personal RESTful API (and MCP server) for managing markdown files and folders in your [Obsidian](https://obsidian.md/) vault.

 Built with:
-- [FastAPI](https://github.com/FastAPI/FastAPI) for the web framework
+- [FastAPI](https://github.com/FastAPI/FastAPI) for the base framework of exposing file operations
+- [FastMCP](https://github.com/jlowin/fastmcp) for the option to run as an MCP server instead of an API
 - [Pydantic](https://github.com/pydantic/pydantic) for data validation
 - [Uvicorn](https://github.com/encode/uvicorn) for the ASGI server
 - [Pytest](https://github.com/pytest-dev/pytest) for testing